DriveON: Emissions and safety inspection program

 - renew your vehicle registration

-If you did not receive a paper vehicle inspection report, you have received a new DriveON digital inspection report.
+If you did not receive a paper vehicle inspection report and you have received a new DriveON digital inspection report, you may search for your digital DriveON vehicle’s inspection report by following the link below.

-In order to search your vehicle’s test history, you will need your vehicle identification number (VIN).
+In order to search your vehicle’s inspection history, you will need your vehicle identification number (VIN).
 You can find your VIN on the:

 - green ownership certificate — issued by the Ministry of Transportation